bmag52/vehicle_energy_consumption_estimator/VM/README.md

 * Once VM is provisioned and running, open terminal
 * Follow instructions [here](http://docs.opencv.org/2.4/doc/tutorials/introduction/linux_install/linux_install.html)

+#### New Colors in Eclipse
+* Open eclipse
+* Help -> Install New Software -> add
+* Copy and paste this link into URL window (http://eclipse-color-theme.github.com/update).
+No name needed
+# Select check-box and click through to installation

 #### Update:
 * Update Vm: `git pull` this repo for the latest `Vagrantfile`
 * Run `vagrant up --provision` in the `Vagrantfile` directory